 “I entered law school with an open mind, hoping to figure out what resonated for me within the legal profession,” she says.
 “My undergraduate experience studying psychology and criminal justice was a big part of why I decided to attend law school.
 I wanted to try everything!”

 For Kirby, the broad spectrum of RWU Law’s curriculum, experiential opportunities and alumni placements seemed to offer exactly the flexibility she sought.
-But it was the school’s 50-hour public service requirement – and its unique experiential guarantee that helps fulfill it – that turned her definitively toward public interest.
+But it was the school’s 50-hour Pro Bono Experiential Learning Requirement – and its unique experiential guarantee that helps fulfill it – that turned her definitively toward public interest.